MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/repair-server.md

 The dynamic scaling may require the network architecture change from connected without a switch to connected via a network switch.

 > [!IMPORTANT]
-> - It is not possible to permanently remove a server from a cluster.
+> It is not possible to permanently remove a server from a cluster.

 Before you repair a server, make sure to check with your solution provider, which components on the server are field replacement units (FRUs) that you can replace yourself and which components would require a technician to replace.
-Any component replacement requires a reimaging of the server.
+Any component replacement requires you to reimage the server.

 ## Repair server workflow